 There are some parts of Newfoundland that feel special and untouched, and the Great Northern Peninsula is one of those.
 The stark tundra gives way to mountains and hills, and drivers are reminded to keep their eyes firmly on the road for moose.
 But there’s a special sort of energy radiating off the hardy people here, and it makes the trip worthwhile.

+Newfoundland is famous for its coastline and its fishing villages.
+But you’ll also find tremendous hiking on an island with enormous sea cliffs, towering mountains and Instagram-worthy villages.
+One of the most rewarding – and easiest – is called the Skerwink Trail.
 Located in Port Rexton on the Bonavista Peninsula, it’s a trail that starts out relatively flat but quickly accelerates through beautiful forests and out on to a relatively flat plateau with steep drops to the water below.
 The views are hugely rewarding and it’s not difficult for anyone who can walk a few miles and handle the odd bit of steep terrain.
 When you’re finished your walk, reward yourself with a craft beer at Port Rexton Brewing.